-Dental implants typically cost less than a dental bridge long term because a bridge has higher maintenance costs.
+For example: Dental implants typically cost less than a dental bridge long-term because a bridge has higher maintenance costs.
 A dentist who is experienced in tooth replacement can explain the reasons.

-Why pay “list price” for the worst-case scenario when you can get a dental implant price that is based on your situation?
+Why pay “list price” for the worst-case scenario when you can get pricing for a dental implant that is based on your situation?